 Basements are notorious for being the wettest rooms in the house.
 As a result, if a household has a basement storage area, placing a couple of container desiccants in the storage compartments will protect it from moisture in the air.

-There are numerous moisture control products available, so selecting the right desiccant is important.
+Numerous moisture control products are available, so selecting the right desiccant is important.
 The packaging and container volume will determine the type and quantity of desiccant used.
 It is critical to consider the amount of moisture needed to be absorbed and the rate at which the process must occur when selecting one of these options.
 Overall shipping and storage conditions also play a role, with temperature and humidity targets influencing the final decision.

 Here is a video about Desiccant Bags.